JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

                         // instead of "#org.company.app.Patient%2FJane%2520Smith-Baker%2F33"
                         "#patient_${args.name}_${args.age}"
                     }
-                    // Doesn't set a URL fragment for all other routes. else -> ""
+                    // Doesn't set a URL fragment for all other routes else -> ""
                 }
             }